DavidSeyserGit/DavidSeyserGit/README.md

 # Hello World!, I'm David, an Austrian Junior Researcher/Lecturer in Industrial Robotics 👋🏼:
-🤖currently working on an ABB-Klipper Bridge<br>👨🏼‍🎓 studying Robotics Enginnering at UAS Technikum Wien<br>👨🏼‍💻 working as a Junior Researcher/Lecturer
+🤖currently working on a Slicer for non-planar 3D printing<br>👨🏼‍🎓 studying Robotics Enginnering at UAS Technikum Wien<br>👨🏼‍💻 working as a Junior Researcher/Lecturer

 # 💻 Tech Stack: